 HOW DOES GPR WORK?

-Every GPR system contains one or multiple antennas.
-These antennas transmit and receive radio frequency waves.
-Upon transmission, these radio waves penetrate the surface that the user intends to investigate if and when the antenna is touching or in close proximity to the surface.
+Every GPR system contains one or more antennas that transmit and receive radio frequency waves.
+These radio waves penetrate the surface that the antenna is touching or in close proximity to.
 While much of the signal dissipates, a percentage of the signal comes back to be received by the antenna.
-This return signal brings data that can be recorded, interpreted and manipulated.
-The data shows up on a control unit as images that give the operator the ability to see the size of objects and the depths at which they are located.
+This return signal generates visual data that can be recorded, interpreted and manipulated.
+The data is displayed on a control unit as images that give the operator the ability to see the size of objects and the depths at which they are located.

 GPR has the same basic principles as a metal detector.
 A metal detector sends energy into the earth in up to 17 frequencies.
 When that energy meets a metallic object, it is translated into a recognizable tone.
-The GPR sends out millions of frequencies that return to the antenna and translate material composition definition in the subsurface.
+Similarly, GPR sends out millions of frequencies that return to the antenna and provide visual data of the subsurface and objects buried within.

 Radar is sensitive to changes in material composition.
 Detecting these changes requires movement.
 In the case of air traffic control radar, the targets are moving, so a stationary transmitter works.
-In the case of GPR, we are looking for stationary targets, so it is necessary to move the radar to detect the target.
+GPR systems, however, are designed to locate stationary targets, so one must move the radar to detect them.

 WHAT CAN GPR FIND?

-US Radar GPR Systems are designed to display differences in material composition.
-They can be used to locate any object that has a different composition than it's surrounding materials.
-For example, a PVC pipe will have a different composition than the surrounding soil.
-Voids and excavations that have been filled in will also have different compositions than the surrounding soil.
-However, GPR does not know what the actual materials are that it is imaging.
-For this reason, it is not suited to locating gold, precious gems, and treasure.
+US Radar GPR Systems are engineered to display differences in material composition.
+They can be used for locating objects with different compositions than their surrounding materials.
+A PVC pipe, for example, has a different composition than the surrounding soil.
+Similarly, voids and excavations that have been filled in will also have different compositions than the surrounding soil.

 The 500 MHz antenna is the antenna which is most widely used for locating utilities.